 That kernel of an idea became a passion pursuit he called Windjet.
 For the next 10 years, 1999 – 2009, Jenkins relentlessly pursued the record, testing five different evolutions of the vehicle, on a mixture of surfaces from ice in Canada, to Salt lakes in Australia, to dry, alkali lake beds in North America.
 In 2007 he finally found a title sponsor and partnered with Ecotricity, a UK wind power producer, and the Windjet Project became known as the Ecotricity Greenbird—a nod to Donald Campbell’s Bluebird, but run on clean wind power, rather than dirty fossil fuels.

 Like Bob Schumacher, who set the 116 mph record that Jenkins aimed to beat, Jenkins designed his land sailing vessel with a rigid wing, rather than a conventional sail.
 For strength and stability and to minimize weight, Jenkins’ vehicle is built almost exclusively of carbon fiber; bearings for the wing and wheels were the only metal parts on the Greenbird.
 The wing produces thrust similarly to how an airplane wing generates lift.
 Wind passing around the wing propels the vehicle forward at up to five times the wind speed.

 The real innovation, the one that allowed Greenbird to break the speed record, was the aerodynamic wing control.

-After breaking the record, Jenkins moved to California and turned his energy toward sailing on water, but using the unique Greenbird wing/tail/tab system.
-This led to an unmanned, autonomous surface vehicle, which became Saildrone.
+After a decade of research and design off the water, Jenkins moved to California and turned his energy toward sailing on water, but using the unique Greenbird wing/tail/tab system.
+This led to an unmanned, autonomous surface vehicle, which became the saildrone.